eternalmeg/scStoreWithServer/README.md

 Profile Page: Each user has their own profile page, which can be edited.
 Search and Filter: The application provides a search feature that allows users to filter devices by brand.
 Wish List: Users can add devices to their wish list and contact the seller using the provided contact information.
+Mailbox: Users can send messages to each other, read them and reply.
 Guest Users: Guests can browse the device catalog and view detailed device pages, but they do not have access to seller information.
 Technologies Used:
 Frontend (FE): Angular 16